RSS to Email: Best Services in 2026 (Free + Paid)

 Drowning in newsletter tabs and inbox filters?
 Route everything to one daily AI digest and review only what matters.
 With custom delivery schedules, catch-all filtering, and no reliance on a dedicated reader app, it slots into the email workflow you already use.

-Start Free Trial โ
+Start Readless Free →

-5. How Do You Set Up an RSS-to-Email Workflow in 20 Minutes?
+5. How Do You Set Up an RSS to Email Workflow in 20 Minutes?

 For most professionals, the speed win comes from reducing context switching, not from reading faster.
 Cal Newport's deep-work argument applies here: sustained attention beats reactive inbox behavior.
 If your end state is "one daily brief," see daily news digest workflows and pricing options.

-6. Which Tool Matches Your Workflow Intent?
+6. Which RSS to Email Tool Matches Your Workflow?

 | Primary Intent | Best Category | Recommended First Tool | Secondary Option |